 On Windows 10 computers, you can change the mouse pointers through the settings app.
 Mouse pointers play an important role on a desktop pc.
 When we move the mouse, mouse pointers move automatically to navigate us, and when the pointer reaches the desired area of the desktop, we perform a mouse click to open the program or for any other task.

 Those who are bored with the old mouse pointers of Windows 10 can download a charming set of mouse pointers on his/her PC and apply them with ease.
 But, what if the Pointers tab is missing from the Mouse Settings dialog?
-You may have downloaded thousands of mouse pointers or cursors and install them on your computer, but no use.
+You may have downloaded thousands of mouse pointers or cursors and installed them on your computer, but they are useless.
 You can’t apply them to your PC if the Pointers tab is missing from the Mouse Settings.

 Why is the Pointers tab from the Mouse Properties dialog box missing?
 There may be several reasons for the missing Pointers.
 One of the prevalent reasons for the missing tab is a third-party app.
 Sometimes a third-party app messes up with Windows settings, resulting in an error.